simonmichael/hledger_site/mockups.md

 - Maximize terminal, reduce font size
 - View with a pager like less, eg: `hledger bal -D --color=yes | less -RS`
-- Output as CSV and view with visidata: `hledger bal -D -O csv | vd -f csv` or with a spreadsheet: `hledger bal -D -o a.csv && open -a Numbers a.csv`
+- Output as CSV and view with [visidata]: `hledger bal -D -O csv | vd -f csv`\
+  or with a spreadsheet: `hledger bal -D -o a.csv && open a.csv`
 - Output as HTML and view with a browser: `hledger bal -D -o a.html && open a.html`

 [visidata]: https://www.visidata.org